-■ In order to ensure that members from across the province are able to participate equally in seeking a full time elected position with the union, the union will reimburse full time out of town officers who maintain a permanent out of town residence for temporary accommodation expenses.
+In order to ensure that there are no barriers to participation of members from across the province in seeking an elected full-time position within the union, HEU will reimburse full-time out-of-town officers who maintain a permanent out-of-town residence, the cost of reasonable accommodation near the Provincial Office for the length of their elected term.

-There will be no limit on the number of years that a full time out of town officer would be covered by this policy.
+There will be no limit on the number of years that an elected full-time out-of-town officer would be eligible for coverage under this policy.